top of page

 What was your experience like?

-If you have been through hospital discharge with the person you care for, feel free to share your top tips with us, so we can share it with more carers like you.
+We’re keen to keep growing this guide, with lived carer experiences.
+If you have been through hospital discharge with the person you care for, you’re very welcome to share your top tips with us in the Mobilise Hub so we can help more carers like you.

 You may also like

-Emergency planning for carers
+Emergency planning for carers (free template)

-Carers' guide to Lasting Power of Attorney
+How to put a Lasting Power of Attorney in place

 bottom of page